PlaymodesStudio/ofxOceanode/README.md

  - macOs
  - Win
  - Linux
- - Rpi (only headless mode tested)
+ - Rpi (coming soon)
+ - ios (tested but needs some changes to be done to repo)

-We mainly work on macOs, and we are not testing every change into win/linux.
+We mainly work on macOs, and we are not testing every change into other platforms.
 So it's probable that something is broken for those platforms.
-Also control keystrokes are not optimized for those platforms.

 Known issues
 ------------